VueTorrent/VueTorrent/README.md

 - Keyboard shortcuts!
   - select all torrents with ctrl+A
   - delete selected with delete button
-  - select with ctrl+click or from right-click-menu (regular tap on mobile still works)
+  - select with ctrl+click or from right-click-menu
   - shift + click to select from one torrent until another

 - System